dakyskye/dxhd/README.md

 ### How do I port my sxhkd config to dxhd

 It is simple enough!
-(I personally used Vim macros when I did it, because if you use Vim, you'll know why:)
+(I personally used Vim macros when I did it..
+Vim users will get it)
 * convert any line starting with single `#` to a *dxhd comment* (so ## or more)
 * put `#` before every keybinding (`super + a` to `# super + a`)
 * remove spaces before lines (`  echo foo` to `echo foo`) (optional)